hoanganhngo610/COVID19_VN_MOH_MLmodels/README.md

 ### About this repository

-This repository contains all the ML/maths model that been implemented by the group, which has also been reported to the Ministry of Health for consideration.
+This repository contains all the ML/maths model that have been implemented by the group, which has also been reported to the Ministry of Health for consideration.

 Currently, this repository include models which can predict: